S3anlike/CrayonCode-BDO-Project-1/README.md

 * BDO NA/EU (or EN/DE/FR client language)
 * Default BDO Font
 * 100% UI Scale (UI Settings ingame)
+* All attendance rewards accepted: https://i.gyazo.com/4de36f1f87b24254ded87e5f747a53bf.png (image on the right must be absent) OR a high resolution game where the icon doesn't obstruct any text.

 Works in Fullscreen and Windowed Mode (If the text is a little blurry in windowed just use fullscreen instead)